Acropolis Closes At Hottest Hours Amid Greece Heatwave - UrduPoint

 Acropolis Closes At Hottest Hours Amid Greece Heatwave

-Athens, (UrduPoint / Pakistan Point News - 14th Jul, 2023 ) :The Athens Acropolis, Greece's top tourist attraction, closed during the hottest hours on Friday as the country wilts under a heatwave.
+Athens, (UrduPoint / Pakistan Point News - 15th Jul, 2023 ) :The Athens Acropolis, Greece's top tourist attraction, closed during the hottest hours on Friday and may well close again Saturday as the country wilts under a heatwave.

-Access to the UNESCO-listed archaeological site dating to antiquity is being suspended between midday an 3d 5:00 pm (0900 GMT and 1400 GMT) before reopening "to protect workers and visitors", Culture Minister Lina Mendoni told public broadcaster ERT.
+Access to the UNESCO-listed archaeological site dating to antiquity is being suspended between midday and 5:00 pm (0900 GMT and 1400 GMT) before reopening "to protect workers and visitors", Culture Minister Lina Mendoni told public broadcaster ERT.

 "It's highly likely that we will take the same measure tomorrow (Saturday)," she said.

-Temperatures were expected to reach 40 degrees Celsius (104 degrees Fahrenheit) in Athens on Friday and Saturday, but at the summit of the Acropolis it feels hotter, she added.
+Temperatures reached 39 degrees Celsius (102 degrees Fahrenheit) in Athens on Friday, and parts of the country could see highs as much as 44 C on Saturday, according to the national weather service EMY.

-Other popular tourist sites surrounding the Sacred Rock on which the Acropolis stands, such as the Ancient Agora, will remain open.
+Other popular tourist sites surrounding the Sacred Rock on which the Acropolis stands, such as the Ancient Agora, have remained open.

 The Acropolis, which has seen a major rise in visitor numbers in recent months, is normally open from 8:00 am to 8:00 pm every day.